halinakryvanos/BCG-Open-Access-Data-Science-Advanced-Analytics-Virtual-Experience-Program/README.md

 PowerCo - a major gas and electricity utility who is concerned about losing customers.
 PowerCo has had declining profits due to significant customer churn.
 We have been engaged to drive churn reduction within their Small & Medium Enterprise (SME) customers.

-## Tasks
+# Tasks

-1. Business Understanding & Problem Framing
+## 1. Business Understanding & Problem Framing
 Formulated the hypothesis as a data science problem and outlined the basic steps required to test the hypothesis.
 Communicated his thoughts and findings via email to his LDS, focusing on potential data that might be needed from the client and the analytical models that would be used to test such a hypothesis.

-2. Exploratory Data Analysis & Data Cleaning
 The client has sent over 3 data sets (find it in Folder Raw Data):
 1.Historical customer data: Customer data such as usage, sign up date, forecasted usage etc
 2.Historical pricing data: variable and fixed pricing data etc
 3.Churn indicator: whether each customer has churned or not